hashkat/hashkat/docs/glossary.md

 From this example, the AgentType1 will only follow other agents that have the same ideology and region because they care about the region and ideology for the hashtag follow method.
 If both are set to false, then the AgentType1 will follow agents with any ideology from any location.

-####'humourous' tweets
+####'humorous' tweets
 **(type: n/a)** In the agents section, there are different types of tweets that agents can tweet.
-One of the tweet types is ‘humourous’ which can be thought of as how often they tweet humourous tweets.
-When an agent tweets a humourous tweet, the agents that follows the agent who tweeted may retweet the tweet depending on the tweet transmission value and density function.
+One of the tweet types is ‘humorous’ which can be thought of as how often they tweet humorous tweets.
+When an agent tweets a humorous tweet, the agents that follows the agent who tweeted may retweet the tweet depending on the tweet transmission value and density function.
 An example of the syntax for declaring a ideological tweet preference class is:

 ```python